 You should familiarise yourself with, and start preparing for, your Student visa application as soon as possible.
 You do not need to wait until you have a CAS statement to start preparing and you do not need to wait until a Visa Application Centre (VAC) is open to make your application- this is because it is made and paid for online.
 You might find that you need several weeks to gather all the documents needed, and to wait for a VAC to open, so the earlier you start and submit the better.

 When should I make my application?

 You can submit an application for Entry Clearance under the new Student Route up to 6 months before the start of your course and you should allow a minimum of 6-8 weeks before your planned date of travel (10-12 weeks for those with families).

 However, you can start preparing for your application at any time You do not need to wait for a CAS statement before you start preparing and this is especially important if you are making your application close to the course start date.
-Dependant on your individual situation it may take you 28 days or more to get the financial documents you need to make a valid application, so the earlier you work out what you need and start gathering these the better.
+Dependent on your individual situation it may take you 28 days or more to get the financial documents you need to make a valid application, so the earlier you work out what you need and start gathering these the better.
 Full information about visa application requirements can be found below.

 How do make my application?